cmhume/eCommerce_Business_Trends/README.md

 ## Machine Learning

 We plan on trying a variety of machine learning models on our database and choosing the best performing model for our final analysis.
+We choose the following classification models to analyse our data:
+- Logistic Regresssion
+- K-NN model
+- SVM model: Linear
+- Kernel SVM: Non Linear
+- Decision Tree
+- Ensemble: Randon Forest
+- k-Fold Cross Validation
+- Artification Neural Network

 ### Data Exploration